-In recent years, many public policies, plans, and programs with the aim of encouraging human capital development in the Taiwan have been proposed and implemented.
-These are managed by various government agencies and institutions, as highlighted above, and they have varying timeframes with some having been completed and others ongoing.
+In recent years, many public policies, plans, and programs with the aim of encouraging human capital development in the ROC have been proposed and implemented.
+These are managed by various government agencies and institutions, as highlighted above, and have varying timeframes.
+Some have been completed while others are ongoing.
 Although the overall agenda of the Taiwanese government is set by the current administration, many individual programs and policies that remain in effect were put in place by previous administrations.
-For the purpose of coherent discussion, this report sorts them into four categories: policies, plans, and programs for promoting the STEM fields in Taiwanese businesses and education; those facilitating the development of TVET; those concerned with developing entrepreneurial skills and opportunities; those that support human capital development in general.
+For the purpose of coherent discussion, this report sorts them into four categories: policies, plans, and programs for promoting the STEM fields in Taiwanese businesses and education; those facilitating the development of TVET; those concerned with developing entrepreneurial skills and opportunities; and those that support human capital development in general.